PamirGhimire/learningWebDevelopment/README.md

 - use the server block in frontend/simpleWebsite.com instead of one in the medium article <br>

-- pip packages : flask requests
+- pip packages : flask requests flask-cors